 String of Turtles Care

-When properly cared for, string of turtles can be the pride of a tropical plant collection, but it will take a little effort and some adapting from the typical methods used to maintain most succulents.
+When properly cared for, a string of turtles plant can be the pride of a tropical plant collection, but it will take a little effort and some adapting from the typical methods used to maintain most succulents.
 Different, though, does not mean complicated.
 An adequately cared for Peperomia prostrata will reward owners with a unique, well-kept, vining succulent.

 Temperature and Humidity

-Feeding string of turtles will help maintain a bright shiny vigor and ensure that the plant's leaves' color and patterns are held throughout the growing season.
+Feeding string of turtles will help the plant maintain a bright shiny vigor and ensure that the leaves' color and patterns are held throughout the growing season.
 Feed it with a diluted houseplant fertilizer biweekly during the growing season—fertilizing is not recommended during the fall or winter months.

-Is String of Turtles
+Pruning String of Turtles